The tunnel number of all 11 and 12 crossing alternating knots: Algorithms

-\begin{proof} The main idea is to identify all Montesinos knots with $ n $ crossings and $ r $ rational tangles.
+The main idea is to identify all Montesinos knots with $ n $ crossings and $ r $ rational tangles.
 Observe that $ r $ need be at most $ \lfloor n/2 \rfloor $, since each rational tangle must have at least two crossings.
 The algorithm is as follows: \begin{enumerate} \item List all partitions of $ n $ with $ r $ summands. \item For each partition $ n = n_{1} + \dots + n_{r}$, take the Cartesian product $ RT(n_{1}) \times \dots \times RT(n_{r}) $.
 Each element of this Cartesian product is an $ r $-tuple of rational numbers. \item For each such $ r $-tuple, construct a Montesinos link by tangle summing together all rational tangles from the tuple in order, and then taking the numerator closure of the sum.
-That is, for each fraction $ \frac{p_{i}}{q_{i}} $ in $ RT(n_{i}) $, form the Montesinos knot $ M(e; p_{1}/q_{1}, \dots , p_{r}/q_{r}) $. \item From this set list of Montesinos links, remove all links with more than one component. \item Identify all Montesinos knots with $ n $ crossings by repeating this process for all $3 \leq r \leq \lfloor n/2 \rfloor $. \end{enumerate} \end{proof}
+That is, for each fraction $ \frac{p_{i}}{q_{i}} $ in $ RT(n_{i}) $, form the Montesinos knot $ M(e; p_{1}/q_{1}, \dots , p_{r}/q_{r}) $. \item From this list of Montesinos links, check the number of components of each link by using the function \texttt{link\_components} from \snappy\ and remove all links with more than one component. \item Identify all Montesinos knots with $ n $ crossings by repeating this process for all $3 \leq r \leq \lfloor n/2 \rfloor $. \end{enumerate}

+Notice that in a Montesinos knot $ M(e; p_{1}/q_{1}, \dots , p_{r}/q_{r}) $, we can add the half-twists from $e$ to any of the rational tangles representing each fraction.
+At the same time, by \cite[Theorem 12.29]{BZ}, Montesinos knots with the same value of their fractions mod 1 are equivalent.
+Therefore, we may ignore $e$ in this algorithm.

-We use the function \texttt{M.identify()} from \snappy \ to identify knots.
+We use the function \texttt{identify} from \snappy \ to identify knots and we then remove any possible duplicates.
 In our work, every knot we created with this algorithm was identified by \snappy.
-Also note that this list may contain duplicates.

-As a particular case of Theorem \ref{thm:montesinosalgo}, we obtain the following result which will be later used to calculate tunnel numbers.
+As a particular case of Algorithm \ref{thm:montesinosalgo}, we obtain the following result which will be later used to calculate tunnel numbers.

-\begin{theorem} All 11 and 12 crossing Montesinos knots have been identified.
-Moreover, all 11 and 12 crossing clasp Montesinos knots have been identified. \end{theorem}
+\begin{corollary} All 5525 Montesinos knots with 14 crossings or fewer have been identified.
+Moreover, all 2784 clasp Montesinos knots with 14 crossings or fewer have been identified. \end{corollary}